Combined approach with second-order optimality conditions for bilevel programming problems: Introduction

 In this paper we consider the following bilevel programming problem (BLPP):

 where $S(x)$ denotes the solution set of the lower level program

 For convenience, we denote the feasible set of \ref{Lx} by

 Here $x \in \mathbb{R}^{n}$, $y \in \mathbb{R}^{m}$ and the mappings $F, f: \mathbb{R}^{n} \times \mathbb{R}^{m} \rightarrow \mathbb{R}$, $G: \mathbb{R}^{n} \times \mathbb{R}^{m} \rightarrow \mathbb{R}^{q}$, $g: \mathbb{R}^{n} \times \mathbb{R}^{m} \rightarrow \mathbb{R}^{p}$.
-Unless otherwise specified, we assume that $F, G, f, g$ are continuously differentiable and $f,g$ are three times continuously differentiable.
+Unless otherwise specified, we assume that $F, G$ are continuously differentiable and $f,g$ are three times continuously differentiable.

-The bilevel programming problem has many applications including the principal-agent moral hazard problem \cite{M7599}, hyperparameters optimization and meta-learning in machine learning \cite{KBHP08,FFSGP18,LMYZZ20,YYZZ}.
-More applications can be found in \cite{SIB97,B98,D18,DKPK15}.
+The bilevel programming problem has many applications including the principal-agent moral hazard problem \cite{M7599}, hyperparameter optimization and meta-learning in machine learning \cite{FFSGP18,KBHP08,LMYZZ20,YYZZ}.
+More applications can be found in \cite{B98,D18,DKPK15,SIB97}.
 For a comprehensive review, we refer to \cite{Dempebook} and the references therein.

 It is well known that optimality conditions of the lower level program are very useful in the reformulation of BLPPs both theoretically and computationally. {The classical} Karush-Kuhn-Tucker (KKT) approach is to replace the lower level program by its KKT condition and minimize over the original variables as well as multipliers.
-In general, this approach is only applicable to BLPPs where the lower level program is convex in variable $y$ since the KKT condition is not sufficient for $y\in S(x)$ when the lower level program is not convex.
+When the lower level program has inequality constraints, the KKT reformulation has been studied in {the framework of the mathematical program} with equilibrium constraints (MPEC).
+However there are some problems associated with the KKT approach.
+First, the KKT condition may only be necessary but not sufficient.
+In this case the KKT approach will enlarge the feasible region and hence the resulting single level problem may not be equivalent to the original bilevel program.
+Moreover an example in Mirrlees \cite{M7599} shows that the solution set of the equivalent single level reformulation may not even include solutions of the original bilevel program.
+Second, even in the case where the KKT conditions are necessary and sufficient for $y\in S(x)$, treating multipliers of the lower level as extra variables can still make the resulting single level reformulation different from the original BLPPs in the sense of local optimality; see \cite{DD12}.
+Recently \cite{BM21} has discussed the issue of equivalence for more general problems for which some reformulations may include implicit variables with the BLPP as an example.
+Recently reformulations using the Bouligand (B-) stationary condition for the lower level program:

+where $\widehat{N}_C$ denotes the regular normal cone to set $C$ to replace the lower level program have been investigated; see \cite{AHO18,GY17,GY19,{KYYZ}}.
+Calmness properties for the KKT reformulation and the B-stationarity reformulation have been compared in \cite{AHO18,GY17} in the context of MPECs and it was discovered that usually the B-stationarity reformulation is easier to satisfy the calmness condition than the KKT reformulation.
+Note that extra assumptions (at least the smoothness of the objective function of the lower level program) are always required for a reformulation using optimality conditions for the lower level program.